wradlib/wradlib-docs/source/dev_setup.rst

 -----------------
 In order to build the documentation, you need to download the `wradlib-docs <https://github.com/wradlib/wradlib-docs>`_ repository.
 You need to satisfy a few more dependencies which are mainly related to Sphinx.
 These are specified in the `readthedocs_environment.yml <https://github.com/wradlib/wradlib-docs/blob/master/readthedocs_environment.yml>`_.

-Once these requirements are met, you can open a console window in the folder wradlib/doc and execute ``sphinx-build -v -b html source/ doc-build``.
-This will give you the latest documentation under the wradlib-docs/doc-build directory.
+Once these requirements are met, you can open a console window within the ``wradlib-docs``-repository and execute ``sphinx-build -v -b html source/ doc-build``.
+This will give you the latest documentation under the ``wradlib-docs/doc-build`` directory.
 Simply open the index.html file to view the documentation.

 Testing